 The Coastal Region of Lithuania is better explored by bicycle, especially if you’re not in hurry and want to stay fit.
 Cycling along the Lithuanian Seaside Cycle Route is an enjoyable experience, with 3 handy options available.

-Arctic Safari 2017 begins in Kangerlussuaq (the big fjord) and leads to some of the most beautiful and isolated places on the planet, including Baffin Island in Canada, Davis Strait, and World Heritage-listed Ilulissat Icefjord (Greenland).
+AC’s Arctic Safari begins in Kangerlussuaq (the big fjord) and leads to some of the most beautiful and isolated places on the planet, including Baffin Island in Canada, Davis Strait, and World Heritage-listed Ilulissat Icefjord (Greenland).

 Hiking the Gobi Desert is simply an irresistible temptation for adventurous travelers.
 This great desert is crossed by several trade routes, some of which have been in use for thousands of years.
 Today is one of the best trekking to be found in Asia, giving a chance to truly experience the Mongolian nomadic culture.